SEND Information Report

 - Plus 1 – One to one intervention to support children’s understanding of the number system.

-- Dyscalculia – a specialist intervention to support children with a diagnosis of dyscalculia.
+- Dyscalculia – a specialist intervention to support children with a diagnosis or indication of dyscalculia.

 - Self-esteem group – following ideas from Rosemarie Portmann’s self-esteem programme, Mrs Loizou completes weekly self-esteem sessions.